-Kibbeh is a popular Middle Eastern food.
-It is one of Lebanon’s national dishes and comes in many forms, using a base ingredient of bulgur;
+Kibbeh is a popular Middle Eastern food, considered one of Lebanon’s national dishes.

-- Fried - normally made into stuffed footballs (using either meat or vegetables)
+- Fried: Typically made into stuffed footballs using either meat or vegetables.

-- Boiled - small 1cm balls or open shells made in soup
+- Boiled: Small 1cm / ⅓" balls or open shells made in soup.

-- Baked - such as this recipe either flat in a tray (single layer or multi layered) or stuffed footballs/disc shapes.
+- Baked: Can be flat in a tray (single layer or multi-layered) or made into stuffed footballs/disk shapes.

-- Raw - this is made with fresh raw meat
+- Raw: This variation is made with fresh raw meat and is known as kibbeh nayeh.

-This Lebanese kibbeh recipe originates from Tripoli, passed between the women of my mother's family.
+This specific kibbeh recipe originates from Tripoli, Lebanon, and has been passed down through generations in my mother's family.

-In Arabic, this is called Kibbeh Bi Zbeeb (with sultanas) and is a variation of kibbeh bi sanieh (which means in a tray)
+In Arabic, it is referred to as Kibbeh Bi Zbeeb (with sultanas or raisins) and is a variation of kibbeh bi sanieh (which means "in a tray").

 Top Layer